handle-los: list-of-symbol --> ??acc is pretty useless;

 ;; nSyms2-help: symbol, list-of-symbol, number --> number ;; Returns the number of occurences of target in syms. ;; (define (nSyms2-help target syms so-far) ...)This purpose is a bald-faced lie!
 The function returns the number of occurences of

-in syms
+target in syms

-plus so-far
+plus so-far.

 By the way, the Purpose statements have no need of saying